What’s the #1 Fall Driving Danger if You Live in Virginia?

 family hike

-With summer in the rearview mirror and kids back to school, roadways become more dangerous due to increased activity, seasonal changes, and changes to your routine.
-Let’s count down the top five fall dangers for Virginia drivers and how to cope with them.
+September and November bring their own unique challenges for Virginia drivers and car insurance.
+With summer in the rearview mirror and kids back to school, roadways become more dangerous due to increased activity, seasonal changes, and changes in routine.
+Not discounting the most serious threats to driving safety, such as speeding, aggressive driving, and distracted driving, we will count down the top five fall dangers for Virginia drivers and help you cope with them.
 Number one might surprise you!

 road-fog-bend-foggy